Robert Hampton Gray: Grays Peak, British Columbia

 On March 12, 1946, the Geographic Board of Canada named a mountain in Kokanee Glacier Provincial Park, British Columbia, after Gray and his brother, Flt Sgt John Balfour Gray, RCAF, who was also killed in World War II.
 Rising to a height of 2753 m, Grays Peak is well known in Canada as the mountain pictured on the label of Kokanee Beer.

 Hampton Gray Memorial Elementary

 The elementary school at CFB Shearwater is named after Gray.

 Kingston Norman Rogers Airport

 Gray completed his training at No. 31 Service Flying Training School in Kingston, Ontario.
 There is a Harvard aircraft, same type of trainer he flew at Kingston, mounted on a pedestal with a memorial dedicated to him.
 Additionally, the road leading to the airport terminal has been named Hampton Gray Gate.

 Royal Canadian Sea Cadets

 The Royal Canadian Sea Cadet Corps in Nelson, BC is named 81 Hampton Gray, VC Royal Canadian Sea Cadet Corps.

 Royal Canadian Air Cadets

 In 2012, the Royal Canadian Air Cadets created a new squadron in his honour called 789 Lt.
 R. Hampton Gray VC Squadron which is located in Mississauga, Ontario.

 Harry DeWolf-class offshore patrol vessel

 The sixth Harry DeWolf-class offshore patrol vessel for the Royal Canadian Navy will be named for Gray.

+Brechin, Angus, Scotland

+The Gray family headstone in Brechin Cemetery was completely restored in 2021 after it had fallen into a state of disrepair.
+(The main headstone had been removed from its plinth and positioned on the adjacent grass).
+The work was carried out and funded by locals.
+On the 76th anniversary of his death and VC action a short service was conducted at the family grave.
+The headstone carries the inscriptions for Robert and his brother Flight Sergeant John (Jack) Balfour Gray, RCAF.
+He was killed on February 27, 1942 serving with 144 Squadron RAF.
+He is buried in Doncaster (Rosehill) Cemetery.

+A new housing development in Brechin will feature a street named after Robert Hampton Gray, Hampton Gray Way.